OWASP/samm/v2.0/beta/core/operations/o-environment-management.md

 ## Maturity 3
 ### Activity

-Conformity with the patch process is reliably evaluated.
-Nonconformities are handled as security findings, triaged and handled according to rules and SLAs stemming from the defect management practice.
+On the third level, you have a very good insight in the patching strategy over the organization and full stack.
+Missing updates are triaged and handled according to rules and SLAs stemming from the defect management practice.
+It is guaranteed that patching can take place anytime so that SLAs can be adhered to.

+If there are applications with worse patch level, the situation is analyzed and corrective actions are performed if reasonable.

+Continuous process improvement is checked for regularly.

 ### Maturity Questions
 #### Q 1